SeisaLikotsi311/SeisaLikotsi311/README.md

 👋 Hi, I’m Seisa

 👀 I’m interested in FinTech, Web and Mobile development and design.
 I enjoy both frontend and backend, but I prefer backend development.
-  Besides software engineering, I am generally a tech enthusiast.
-I am also into photography, editing, product visualization, and Economics.
+  Besides an aspiring software engineer, I am generally a tech enthusiast, with a passion for photography, editing, product visualization, and Economics.

 🌱 I’m currently learning and expanding my knowledge in various areas of software development, particularly focusing on enhancing my backend development skills and exploring new technologies.